Well that went well! If you are seeing this page, it means that your email is on its way.

 It might be helpful to have the exact dimensions of the space you want to tile.
 We'll need it eventually, so it's a good idea to get this out of the way early on.
 More than one design has been scrapped because the dimensions were not what were estimated.

 If you know what you want, no ifs, ands, or buts, then you are ready to send a deposit.
 Deposits are 50% of your total order, less shipping, unless you are using the Pay Over Time.
 If you are paying over time to lock in a price and any discounts, the deposit in 20% and you have four months to pay it off.
 See How to Order Tile for information on discounts and the different payment options.

-If you don't know exactly what or how many, you can queue your order.
-Queueing your order tells me you're committed to tile, but we don't yet know the specifics.
-When you queue your order, your name goes on the board and moves along as orders get filled while we sort out the particulars.
-The cost of queueing applies toward your deposit.
-To queue a tile order, you can either send your deposit to the address at the bottom of the page or pay with this link: Queue Your Order.
+Consultations: If you don't know exactly what or how many, you can ask for a consultation.
+A consultation tells me you're committed to tile, but we don't yet know the specifics.
+I'll queue your order so your name goes on the board and moves along as I complete things while we sort out the particulars.
+The cost of the consultation applies toward your deposit.

 Sometimes you need information to even know if you want to order tile, or how much, or kind.
-I'll get back to you by email.
-We can sort everything out pretty easily in email.
+I'll get back to you by email, or if we're in a close enough time zone, talk by phone.
+If not, we can sort everything out pretty easily in email.
 It will help if you can give me the dimensions of the space you're thinking about and a general idea of what you have in mind.
-Once you're committed, even if you don't know exactly how many, you should queue your order or send an estimated deposit, and by the time it comes to the front of the queue, we'll have that information sorted out.
+Once you're committed, even if you don't know exactly how many, you should queue your order by sending an estimated deposit, and by the time it comes to the front of the queue, we'll have that information sorted out.

 If you are ready to order tile or a consultation, and want to pay by credit card or wire transfer, I'll send you that information by email.
 If you want to pay by mail, send your deposit to:

 2850 SW Cedar Hills Blvd.,